 - polyurethane/urethane

 - plastic

-- rubber products
+- rubber products.

-As part of the US EPA data reporting, end use in adhesives and sealants were reported.
-This is considered likely to be based on polyurethane adhesives manufactured from the chemical based on other international sources.
-TODI was identified as a diisocyanate in the polyurethane adhesives in food packaging laminates (Government of Canada 2014).
+As part of the US EPA data reporting, end use in adhesives and sealants was identified.
+Based on other international sources, this is considered likely to be based on polyurethane adhesives manufactured from the chemical.
+TODI was identified as a diisocyanate in polyurethane adhesives for use in food packaging laminates (Government of Canada 2014).